longhorn/website/content/docs/1.6.0/references/settings.md

 You need to set node selector for both of them.
 This setting only sets node selector for system managed components.
 Follow the instruction at [Node Selector](../../advanced-resources/deploy/node-selector) to change node selector.

 > **Warning:**  Since all Longhorn components will be restarted, the Longhorn system is unavailable temporarily.
-Make sure all Longhorn volumes are `detached`.
-If there are running Longhorn volumes in the system, this means the Longhorn system cannot restart its components and the request will be rejected.
+To apply a setting immediately, ensure that all Longhorn volumes are detached.
+When volumes are in use, Longhorn components are not restarted, and you need to reconfigure the settings after detaching the remaining volumes; otherwise, you can wait for the setting change to be reconciled in an hour.
 Don't operate the Longhorn system while node selector settings are updated and Longhorn components are being restarted.

 #### Kubernetes Cluster Autoscaler Enabled (Experimental)